 Currently, 2020-present, Lucas works at Los Alamos National Laboratory as a Systems Engineering in one of the Warhead groups, where he concentrates on production efforts on Life Extensions Programs, leading Air Force Fighter Jet qualification testing for stockpile and sustainment needs and surveillance engineering projects on current stockpile legacy systems.

-Lucas has published a handful of conference proceedings in highly-regarded publications such Coordinate Measurement Society and The American Society for Precision Engineering and has a patent pending for work done during his doctoral studies.
+Lucas has published a several of conference proceedings in highly-regarded publications such Coordinate Measurement Society and The American Society for Precision Engineering and has a patent pending for work done during his doctoral studies.
 Lucas is, 2016-2018, the former Vice-Chair of the Technical Leadership Committee for Precision Manufacturing for the American Society for Precision Engineering.